Wallach Art Gallery

-Miriam and Ira D. Wallach Art Gallery is the principal public visual arts space and art museum of the Columbia University in New York.
+The Miriam and Ira D. Wallach Art Gallery is the principal public visual arts space and art museum of the Columbia University in New York City, New York, United States.

 History

 Established in 1986, it advances the university's "historical, critical, and creative engagement with the visual arts."
 The current director of the Wallach Art Gallery is Betti-Sue Hertz.
-Since 2017, the gallery has been located at the Lenfest Center for the Arts in Harlem, a building designed by the Italian contemporary architect Renzo Piano.
-Wallach's curatorial focus on traditionally under-represented artists, including local Harlem artists, has been described as a "welcome decision" by the The New York Times.
+Originally located in Schermerhorn Hall, since 2017, the gallery has been located at the Lenfest Center for the Arts in Manhattanville, a building designed by the Italian contemporary architect Renzo Piano.
+Wallach's curatorial focus on traditionally under-represented artists, including local Harlem artists, has been described as a "welcome decision" by The New York Times.

+They also present projects that are organized by graduate students and faculty in Art History & Archaeology or by other Columbia scholars; Focus on the contemporary artists of their campus and communities; Offer new scholarship on University special collections.